 Fall & Winter Season (May to the end of September)

 Typically, the weather start to cool in May, however May and the first half of June are typically beautiful months.
 The heat and humidity is not as oppressive as it is in the summer, and rain is less frequent.
 The water remains warm (26 – 27 degrees) and there are fewer people as we enter the low season.
 If you’re not a huge fan of heat and humidity, but still like warm weather, the first part of this season is likely the best time to visit Mauritius.
 As we get into July and August, we enter the heart of the Mauritian “winter”.
 Temperatures during this period are comparable, albeit slightly warmer, then many northern European cities during this period.
 For guests from South Africa, Mauritius will be warmer than anywhere, even Durban.
 Anticyclones (areas of high pressure accompanied by cooler winds and dry weather) are relatively frequent during this month, and are more noticeable on the south and east coasts.
 If you prefer relatively cooler weather, this is the time to visit Mauritius.
-Furthermore, Whale Watching season starts in July.
+Furthermore, Whale Watching and dolphin spotting season starts in July.

 Spring & Early Summer Season (October to mid December)